Churchill Public School

 Our purpose at Churchill Public School is to provide an environment that is responsive to the needs of our students.
 We are committed to promoting positive attitudes and strive for the highest possible academic and personal achievements for all students.
 A caring environment is a strong characteristic of our school.

-With three Grade 7 and three Grade 8 classes, we represent one of the largest intermediate population in the Rainbow District School Board.
+With four Grade 7 and three Grade 8 classes, we represent one of the largest intermediate population in the Rainbow District School Board.
 We draw Grade 7 and 8 students from the New Sudbury and Minnow Lake areas.

 Many extra-curricular activities and special events add richness to a student’s life at Churchill and are supported by a strong parent and community partnership.